Your first CLI

 (2) Command-line interfaces from config objects.

-A class in Python can be treated as a function that returns an instance.
-This makes it easy to populate explicit configuration structures:
+A class in Python can be treated as a function that returns an instance:

 """Sum two numbers by instantiating a dataclass with tyro."""